symfony/symfony-docs/security/api_key_authentication.rst

 Finally, just make sure that ``supportsClass()`` returns ``true`` for User objects with the same class as whatever user you return in ``loadUserByUsername()``.

-If your authentication is stateless like in this example (i.e. you expect the user to send the API key with every request and so you don't save the login to the session), then you can simply throw the ``UnsupportedUserException`` exception in ``refreshUser()``.
+If your authentication is stateless like in this example (e.g. you expect the user to send the API key with every request and so you don't save the login to the session), then you can simply throw the ``UnsupportedUserException`` exception in ``refreshUser()``.